-- (1) Words designating the elective city, county, district, state or federal office which the candidate holds at the time of filing the nomination documents to which he/she was elected by vote of the people, or to which he/she was appointed, in the case of a Superior Court Judge.
+In the case of a Superior Court Judge, the candidate's ballot designation shall be the elective office which he candidate holds at the time of filing the nomination documents.

 There is no word limit for the official title of the office.
-A candidate may choose to include the name of his/her elective office with another profession, vocation, or occupation, but that ballot designation is limited to no more than three words. - (2) Proposed ballot designations indicating a position of legislative leadership or leadership in another elected body, such as "Majority Leader of the California Senate", "Speaker of the California State Assembly", and "City of Long Beach Mayor Pro Tem" are not elective offices as described in Elections Code § 13107(a)(1).
-Such Ballot Designations are improper, pursuant to Elections Code § 13107(a)(1).They may, however, subject to the three-word limit, be considered under the provisions of § 13107(a)(3).
+A candidate may choose to include the name of his/her elective office with another profession, vocation, or occupation, but that ballot designation is limited to no more than three words. § 13107(a)(1)(g)

+(2) Proposed ballot designations indicating a position of legislative leadership or leadership in another elected body, such as "Majority Leader of the California Senate", "Speaker of the California State Assembly", and "City of Orange Mayor Pro Tem", and the like, are not elective offices as described in Elections Code § 13107(a)(1).
+Such Ballot Designations are improper, pursuant to Elections Code § 13107(a)(1).
+They may, however, subject to the three-word limit, be considered under the provisions of § 13107(a)(3).
 Examples of acceptable Ballot Designations under this section include, but are not limited to, "Assembly Minority Leader", "California Assembly Speaker", and "Mayor Pro Tem".